The Public Relations BlogDigital PRInbound CommunicationsContent is Not Marketing—It's Communications

 Instead, Red Bull has opted for editorial content that’s worth watching.
 Not only are they producing content that the extreme sports community loves, but they’re also sponsoring their passions, allowing them to pursue their dreams.
 I don’t know how they came up with the strategy, but we can all see that it’s different from traditional advertising.

-It takes editorial bravery to produce content that people love.
-It doesn’t take bravery to push products and services aggressively.
+It takes editorial bravery to produce content that people love, and it doesn’t take bravery to aggressively promote products and services.
 In this sense, Red Bull is a brave company.

 Today, Red Bull is synonymous with the world of extreme sports.
-They’re the architects behind thousands of spectacular influencers churning content wearing their logo.
-And other competing brands must try to follow their lead.
+They’re the architects behind thousands of spectacular influencers who create content wearing their logo, and other competing brands must try to follow their lead.

 Red Bull still does regular ads; they still sell energy drinks.
 But by focusing not just on marketing but on editorial communication, too, their brand has reached an iconic level in their niche.